-With Drake’s house in Toronto now serving as filming grounds for the rapper’s latest video, Toosie Slide, we got to see far more of the Grammy Award-winner’s home (and his actual awards, for that matter, as they’re all lined up proudly at the beginning of the music video).
+With Drake’s house in Toronto now serving as filming grounds for one of the rapper’s most recent videos, Toosie Slide, we got to see far more of the Grammy Award-winner’s home (and his actual awards, for that matter, as they’re all lined up proudly at the beginning of the music video).

-The custom-made home is the unintentional star of Drake’s latest viral hit, with each room of the house grabbing our attention for completely different reasons.
+The custom-made mansion is the unintentional star of Drake’s viral hit, with each room of the house grabbing our attention for completely different reasons.

 The Kobe jerseys on display, the full suite of awards in the trophy room, Andy Warhol’s Mao painting casually sitting in the background, everything in Drake’s house seems to have a story behind it, and we’d love to hear the tales.
 Until then, we’ll be happy to at least catch a glimpse of them.